-Well, guess what, chickie, I’m giving away some marigold seeds.
-I saved seeds from the Fireball marigold that I grew last year in my hoop house.
+Well, guess what, chickie, I’m giving away some seeds!
+I saved seeds from the Fireball zinnia that I grew last year in my hoop house.
 I love this variety!
-It’s a French type marigold, with a low-to-the-ground growing habit, and beautiful dark burgundy and maroon flowers.
+It has a handy low-to-the-ground growing habit, and beautiful dark burgundy and maroon flowers.
 The flowers are different because they start out one color and change slowly to another one.
-Color-changing marigolds: they are a thing.
-The Fireball is a classy, high-brow marigold.
-It’s the type of marigold, if it were a person, that would eat at the fancy restaurants that I sell edible flowers to.
+Color-changing zinnias: they are a thing.
+The Fireball is a classy, high-brow flower.
+It’s the type of zinnia, if it were a person, that would eat at the fancy restaurants that I sell edible flowers to.
 It wouldn’t be lunching at the hamburger joint on the way to the city, no. It would have a nice lunch in the city itself.

 To sign up for the giveaway, just leave me a comment below.
 Something cheering.
 Something positive about February, in your neck of the woods.
 Something hopeful.
 For a second entry, share this post in your social channels, and then be sure to leave in your comment that you did so.
 (My sharing favorites: Instagram and Facebook! but anything works!)
 I’ll put all the entries into a hat on the last day in February, and draw out five lucky winners and send your seeds to you that day.